ReFeXe/bldclcd3/README.md

 P4 = 0 - Fixed throttle (The speed buttons control only the PAS),  1 - The speed buttons control the total power

 L1 - PAS Sensor one magnet.
 (KT one hall sensor).
 1 Enable.
 0 Disable (Default VESC QEM sensor).
+When using a single PAS (one magnet), the connection is made to SWDIO (SWCLK will supply 3v when the backlight on the display is turned on (long press the up button)this can be used to control light through a transistor or an optical pair)

 L3 - setting the power to 0 at 0 speed throttle and pas.
 Default - 1